itsomar278/HotelManagment/README.md

 ### Housekeeping Task Management

 Enables:
-- Assigning rooms to employees for cleaning tasks.
+- Assigning rooms to employees for cleaning tasks automatically based on multiple factors.
 - Marking tasks as finished.
 - Retrieving tasks by employee.